surfer190/fixes/docs/stoic/notes-on-enchiridion-epictetus.md

 ### 19

-Be careful not to precive someone in power as happy.
+Be careful not to perceive someone in power as happy.
 Carried away by appearance.
-If the nature of good is in our power - there is no jealousy or ency in you.
+If the nature of good is in our power - there is no jealousy or envy in you.
 You willl only be free to despise of things not in your power.

 ### 20